bugsbugsbux/notes-on-nix/notes-on-nix.md

 two arguments usually called `final` and `prev`, or `self` and `super` (in older code).

-`lib.makeExtensible` takes a fixpoint-function, which returns a set, and returns its fixpoint with an attribute `extend`, which is a function taking an overlay and returning the modified fixpoint (also with an `extend` attribute).
-Do not confuse it with `lib.makeOverridable`!
+For convenience, sets can be made extensible with `lib.makeExtensible`.
+This means instead of having to call `lib.fix lib.extends myoverlay myset`, an overlay can be applied by passing it as argument to a value's attribute `extend`.
+Do not confuse this with `lib.makeOverridable`!
 ```nix
 let
     fixpointfn = self: { a=1; b=10; c = self.a + self.b; };